LangUMS/langums/README.md

 }
 ````

 The template argument is gone and all instances of it have been replaced with its value.
 You can have as many templated arguments on a function as you need.
-Any built-in function argument that is not of `Expression` type can and should be passed as a template argument.
+Any built-in function argument that is not of `Expression` type or numeric constants should be passed as a template argument.

 ## Repeat templates